Guillaumebeuzeboc/embedded-case-study/README.md

 The goal of this case study is to reproduce the sequence (the picture below) sending CAN message needed to prepare a dish depending on requeriements.
 A task receiving an arrow on the sequence needs to wait for the end of the previous task to be started let's call it a requirement.
 A task can have more than 1 requirement like the BRING_BOX_TO_FLIPPER, so you will have to wait for all the requirements acknowledgement to start this task.
 In your case you are in charge of a part of meal creation, that's why the sequence is short.
 You will receive STRAINER_TO_FLIPPER from the system Arm and you will have to manage all the tasks until BOX_TO_SAUCE.

+You will have to:
-- You will have to fork this project to work on it
+- fork this project to work on it
-- You will have to reproduce the sequence sending can message and waiting for their acknowledgement.
+- reproduce the sequence sending can message and waiting for their acknowledgement.
-- You will have to think a system adaptable to more systems
+- create a system adaptable to additionnal systems
-- you will have to think a system as efficient as you can
+- create a system time efficient

 ## Development